Neeraj-Natu/movies/all_commands.md

   For Ingress type you'll need to ensure that Http load balancing add-on has been enabled in GKE else the ingress is not created and there is usually no clue what is happening in backend. (https://stackoverflow.com/questions/51223937/ingress-is-not-getting-address-on-gke-and-gce).

   incase of issues with ingress not getting address use the below command to check what happened:
-  `kubectl describe ing neeraj-ingress -n default`
+  `kubectl describe ing neeraj-kube-ingress -n default`

   For Ingress type service remeber to have the service give a 200 response back on endpoint `/` as the rediness check is done on this endpoint by the internal rediness check which is created when we create the ingress for more refer:(https://serverfault.com/questions/809824/http-load-balancer-on-google-container-engine-using-ingress).